razi9126/dbt-data_models/README.md

 This part basically wanted us to build the core tables that can be then used to make team/task specific datasets.
 I tried to normalize the tables as far as I could.
 However, I feel like I am missing some context about the game so I could have deviated somewhere.
 Output for this part was written to `models_main`(schema name) dataset.

 ### 4
 This part again required some Jinja finesse.
 Specially for part(d) I calculated all occurences of all possible behaviors, aggregated those each month wise.
 A simple sum across each column would enable us to get answers for parts (c) and (d).
-For part (a) and (b) I created the `sighting_properties_monthwise` table that has the required columns(and a few more) to enable us to calculate everything we are looking for by just using `SUM()` and `FILTER`.
+For part (a) and (b) I created the `sighting_properties_monthwise` table using CTEs with ephemeral materialization.
+This is because these CTEs wont need to be used in any other tables/view.
+These CTEs calculate the sorted value occurences for each column that i wanted to include and keep just the top value occurence.
+The `sighting_properties_monthwise` has the required columns(and a few more) to enable us to calculate everything we are looking for by just using `SUM()` and `FILTER`.
 I believe this is the main purpose of an analytics engineer that they enable business people to find answers to their questions by just these 2 functions that can easily be performed on even Excel.

 ![Alt text](/image/lineage.png "Lineage")